 If experience in the riflescope industry is your priority, both Nikon and Leupold fit the bill.
-Having been founded in the 90s, both brand names carry a lot of weight and they’ve gathered a loyal following as well.
+But while both brand names carry a lot of weight, you may still end up with the wrong purchase if you don’t know how they’re different from each other.

-Here, we put Nikon vs Leupold to determine which one is better.
+So, we compared Nikon vs Leupold to determine the better choice.

 Features of Both Scopes